macleginn/bivaltyp/content/languages/descriptions/Georgian.md

 (i) OBL stands here for “oblique” and covers Benefactive and Sociative (and Allative in some dialects).

-For purposes of the dataset below, the verb is considered transitive if and only if displays case shift so that its X-argument is case-marked as the “Subject”, and its Y-argument is case-marked as the “Direct object” in Table 1.
+For the purposes of the dataset below, the verb is considered transitive if and only if it displays case-shift so that its X-argument is case-marked as the “Subject”, and its Y-argument is case-marked as the “Direct object” in Table 1.
 The valency-encoding devices for the two core arguments in transitive constructions are labeled as “ERG” and “NOM” correspondingly, even if the actual sentence happens to belong to Series I, where we observe no ergative case-marking (Series III forms are not found in the questionnaire below).
 For example, the equivalent of ‘plough’ (#66) in (2) is allotted to the same class as the equivalent of ‘take’ (#8) in (1), even though the two exemplar sentences display discrepant case frames.

 ```